-The 2005 Bonds \$700,000,000 principal amount of 2005 Bonds, bearing interest and payable as described below.
-The 2005 Bonds will be issued in [three] tranches (each a "Tranche") of LIBOR Indexed Bonds as follows: 2005 Series A-1 - LIBOR Indexed Bonds in the aggregate principal amount of \$[], 2005 Series A-2 - LIBOR Indexed Bonds in the aggregate principal amount of \$[], and 2005 Series A-3 - LIBOR Indexed Bonds in the aggregate principal amount of \$[].
-Denominations The 2005 Bonds will be offered in minimum denominations of \$200,000 and available for purchase in multiples of \$1,000 above that amount.
-The 2005 Bonds are available in book-entry form only and purchasers will not receive certificates representing their interests except as described herein.
-Maturity Dates 2005 Series A-1 Bonds: [TBD] 2005 Series A-2 Bonds: [TBD] 2005 Series A-3 Bonds: [TBD] Outstanding Parity Bonds The 2005 Bonds are issued as "Senior Lien Bonds" on a parity and equality of lien with the Corporation's other Senior Lien Bonds Outstanding as of the date hereof, and such additional bonds that may be hereafter issued by the Corporation as Senior Lien Bonds ("Additional Bonds").
-See "Priority of Security and Additional Bonds" and "THE CORPORATION - Corporation Debt Outstanding. " The Corporation's Outstanding Senior Lien Bonds are referred to herein as the "Prior Bonds" and are Outstanding in the total principal amount of \$1,135,772,000 as of the date on the cover of this Offering Memorandum.
-The Prior Bonds, the 2005 Bonds and such Additional Bonds as may hereafter be issued under the General Resolution are referred to herein as the "Bonds."
-Interest Rate on the 2005 Bonds Each Tranche of the 2005 Bonds will bear interest at the Initial LIBOR Indexed Rate or the LIBOR Indexed Rate, as applicable, which is the sum of the applicable LIBOR rate plus the following applicable Spread Factors.
-2005 Series A-1 Bonds: 0% 2005 Series A-2 Bonds: 0% x + [13/31 times (y-x)],where: x = 1-month LIBOR, and y = 2-month LIBOR
+The 2006 Bonds \$500,000,000 principal amount of 2006 Bonds, bearing interest and payable as described below.
+The 2006 Bonds will be issued in two tranches (each a "Tranche") of LIBOR Indexed Bonds as follows: 2006 Series A-1 - LIBOR Indexed Bonds in the aggregate principal amount of \$320,000,000, and 2006 Series A-2 - LIBOR Indexed Bonds in the aggregate principal amount of \$180,000,000.
+The 2006 Bonds are Senior Lien Bonds issued pursuant to a June 7, 1996 General Resolution (the "General Resolution") and a Series Resolution effective as of July 6, 2006 (the "2006 Series Resolution") (collectively, the "Resolution"), each approved by the Corporation's Board of Directors.
+The 2006 Bonds are payable primarily from collections on a pool of student loans, discussed below.
+Denominations The 2006 Bonds will be offered in minimum denominations of \$200,000 and available for purchase in multiples of \$1,000 above that amount.
+The 2006 Bonds are available in book-entry form only and purchasers will not receive certificates representing their interests except as described herein.
+Maturity Dates 2006 Series A-1 Bonds: Dec.
+2, 2019 2006 Series A-2 Bonds: Dec.
+1, 2022 Outstanding Parity Bonds The 2006 Bonds are issued as "Senior Lien Bonds" on a parity and equality of lien with the Corporation's other Senior Lien Bonds Outstanding as of the date hereof, and such additional bonds that may be hereafter issued by the Corporation as Senior Lien Bonds ("Additional Bonds").
+See "Priority of Security and Additional Bonds" and "THE CORPORATION - Corporation Debt Outstanding."
+The Prior Bonds under the General Resolution are Outstanding in the total principal amount of \$1,234,203,000 as of the date on the cover of this Offering Memorandum.
+The Prior Bonds, the 2006 Bonds and such Additional Bonds as may hereafter be issued under the General Resolution are referred to herein as the "Bonds."
+Interest Rate on the 2006 Bonds Each Tranche of the 2006 Bonds will bear interest at the Initial LIBOR Indexed Rate or the LIBOR Indexed Rate, as applicable, which is the sum of the applicable LIBOR rate plus the following applicable Spread Factors.
+2006 Series A-1 Bonds: 0.09% 2006 Series A-2 Bonds: 0.12% x + [21/31 times (y-x)],where: x = 1-month LIBOR, and y = 2-month LIBOR

-The Initial LIBOR Indexed Rate for each Tranche of the 2005 Bonds will be based on an interpolated LIBOR rate determined by the following formula two Business Days prior to the Closing Date:
+The Initial LIBOR Indexed Rate for each Tranche of the 2006 Bonds will be based on an interpolated LIBOR rate determined by the following formula two Business Days prior to the Closing Date and rounded to the nearest hundred-thousandth of a percentage point: